Shogun: Etymology

+The term bakufu was not officially used at the time of the shogunate; the Tokugawa shogunate was called kōgi (公儀).

+It was not until the Bakumatsu era in the 1800s that the term bakufu began to be actively used in its current meaning of "shogunate".

+The late Mito school of the time preferred the term bakufu because they wanted to emphasize that Japan was an emperor-centered country, and that the shogunate was merely the administration of the shogun appointed by the emperor.
+The modern use of the term was then established when history textbooks at Imperial Universities in the 1890s defined that only the three regimes of Kamakura, Ashikaga, and Tokugawa were bakufu and that the appointment of a shogun was essential for the establishment of the bakufu.

+Governance structure

 The shogunate system was originally established under the Kamakura shogunate by Minamoto no Yoritomo after the Genpei War, although theoretically the state, and therefore the Emperor, still held de jure ownership of all land in Japan.
 The system had some feudal elements, with lesser territorial lords pledging their allegiance to greater ones.
 Samurai were rewarded for their loyalty with agricultural surplus, usually rice, or labor services from peasants.
 In contrast to European feudal knights, samurai were not landowners.
 The hierarchy that held this system of government together was reinforced by close ties of loyalty between the daimyō, samurai, and their subordinates.